Is A Bank or Credit Union Better?

 - Fewer branches which means you may have to change banks if you move

 - Fewer services and account types may be available

 A credit union operates differently than a bank.
 When you join a credit union, you become a member instead of an account holder.
 A credit union is a non-profit organization.
 This means that the products that it offers have better interest rates in favor of you the consumer.
 You can find lower interest rates on loans and higher interest rates on your savings accounts.
 The customer service is usually much more friendly as well.
 The fees associated with accounts are much lower as well.
-You have the same guarantee on your funds as a bank as long as your credit union is a member of the NCUA.
+Your funds will have the same guarantee as a bank as long as your credit union is a member of the National Credit Union Administration (NCUA).
 The biggest disadvantage to a credit union is that you have to qualify to join one, either by where you live or work.
 You will have to inquire at the credit union to find out if you can apply for membership.
 There are smaller and larger credit unions, and you may have some of the same advantages and disadvantages of both the large and small bank options depending on the size of your credit union.